 On April 21st 2026 Virginia voters approved a redistricting referendum that gerrymanders an estimated 3-4 Republicans out of their seats.
 Democrats carried out the gerrymander as retaliation for Texas's Republican-led redistricting.
 With the new Virginia and California maps offsetting Republican gerrymanders, current district lines nationwide are almost perfectly fair overall—though extremely unfair within individual states.

-In primary elections on May 5th 2026 at least five of the seven obscure Republican legislators who voted against the map lost to Trump-endorsed challengers.
-Roughly $13.5m was spent on ads, up from a few hundred thousand dollars in previous Indiana legislative primaries.
-Indiana's part-time lawmakers earn $33,000 a year.
-The president deployed his presidential campaign adviser Chris LaCivita and the Club for Growth, a Super PAC that normally plays at the national level.
+In May 2026 primaries at least five of the seven dissenting Republican legislators lost to Trump-endorsed challengers; roughly $13.5m was spent on ads, against a few hundred thousand dollars in previous Indiana legislative primaries, where part-time lawmakers earn $33,000 a year.
+The president deployed his campaign adviser Chris LaCivita and the Club for Growth, a Super PAC that normally plays only at the national level.

-The Supreme Court delivered its ruling in Louisiana v Callais on April 29th 2026 by a 6-3 vote, declaring that electoral maps can no longer be challenged on grounds of race—say, by arguing that district lines unfairly dilute black votes—as long as mapmakers claim to have drawn them strictly for partisan gain.
+The Supreme Court delivered its ruling in Louisiana v Callais in April 2026 by 6-3, declaring that electoral maps can no longer be challenged on grounds of race—say, by arguing that district lines unfairly dilute black votes—as long as mapmakers claim to have drawn them strictly for partisan gain.
 It was the court's third big blow to the Voting Rights Act.
-After the ruling, Tennessee politicians released a map carving up Memphis into three ruby-red congressional districts; Louisiana lawmakers met to do the same to New Orleans.
+After the ruling, Tennessee politicians carved up Memphis into three ruby-red congressional districts and Louisiana lawmakers moved to do the same to New Orleans.
 Courts are also weighing a Florida plan signed by Ron DeSantis that would give Republicans 24 of 28 seats in a state where 30% of voters are Democrats.
-The Economist's election model still predicts that Democrats will gain more than 20 seats in the House in November 2026.